aliaksander-samuseu/docs-3.0.1/source/authn-guide/cert-auth.md

 ## Overview
 Certificate authentication enables you to enforce the use of a browser certificate for access to a website or application.

-This document will explain how to use Gluu's Certificate Authentication interception script to configure the Gluu Server for a two-step authentication process with username and password as the first step, and a browser certificate as the second step.
+This document will explain how to use Gluu's Certificate Authentication interception script to configure the Gluu Server for a two-step authentication process where a valid browser certificate is checked for as the first step, and username and password is presented as the second step.

 ## Architecture
 The image below contains the design diagram for this module.